denten-books/plain-text/2-chapter.md

 computing" [@drucker_performative_2013].
 The hard drive and the screen splinter the sign between depth and surface, archive and projection.

+Form and content lie flat on the printed page.
+Print interfaces are paper thin, we might say.
+Ink adheres to paper in the way that pixels do not to screens.
+The splintered sign complicates the traditional structuralist destinctions between form and content.
+The computed sign reresides in at least two distinct locations, each entailing drastically differing affordances for reading, writing, and interpretation.
+Were we to untangle the tightly wound coil of the circuit, we would find ample distance between the archive and the projection.
+Where print is flat computed text resides in several level in multiple dimensions [@halyes code is flat].

-How did this duplicity come to be?
-And what impact does it have on the life of the mind?
-This chapter concerns itself with the structure of the simulated sign.
+How did this multiplicity come to be?
+What fits into the space between the visible sign and the stored inscription?
+The purpose of this chapter is to open the space between

+concerned here form.
+Form leads us to surface and depth, shape and formula, content and structure.

+sign.
 I mean structure in the sense of a its formal properties, like its shape and position of the screen.
-And I mean it also in the sense of a formula that gives rise to letters, words, and pages.
+And I mean it also in the sense of a formula that gives rise to letters, words, and pages,

 Textual primitives of that sort exhibit remarkable historical stability.
-One rarely sees a sentence span the paragraph for example.
+One rarely finds a sentence that spans several paragraphs, for example.
 Nor would a contemporary reader expect to encounter pages of different length in the same volume.
-The production of text is guided by long-standing historical conventions, that have developed over centuries.
+Long-standing historical conventions continue to guide the production of printed text.
 Semantic and decorative units on a page exist within a strict hierarchy, so familiar to us as to become almost invisible.
 A well made book fades into the background in the process of reading.
+The paper, the fonts, the margins disappear from view.
+We will have to do some work to bring them back in to light.
+In this chapter, I trace the develpment of the simulated sign

-The paper, the fonts, the margins disappear from view, as they should.
-But when the sign split in the way I have suggested above, in process that happened gradually in the twentieth century, a new generation of typesetters and bookbinders were faced with a new reality.
-None of the material restrictions related to print applied to projected text.
+when the sign split in the way I have suggested above, in process that happened gradually over the course of the twentieth century, a generation of typesetters and bookbinders were faced with a new reality.
+None of the material restrictions related to print applied to simulated text.
+The computed book presented new challenges and new possibilities.
+A
-The computed book presented new possibilities and new constraints.
-I suggest in this chapter that this time was, after the literary formalisms of early modernism, the second flourishing of literary formalism

 Fundamental to the study of literature, the very idea of form presents some interesting theoretical problems.
 It has a long and conflicting history,